 1. You purchased your license directly from us

 If this is the case then you are able to reissue your license from our client area @ http://whmcs.com/members without any manual intervention from us.
-Just login, go to Services > Licenses & Services, select your license key and click Reissue under the Management Actions tab - then visit your WHMCS installation in the new location and it will save the new valid access details for it
+Just login, go to Services > My Licenses, select your license key and click Reissue under the Management Actions tab - then visit your WHMCS installation in the new location and it will save the new valid access details for it

-2. You got your license from your web host
+2. You obtain your license from your web host

 Moving WHMCS is straight forward: